 The movement was founded in 1962 by education thought leader Kurt Hahn, with the vision of bringing together young people from both sides of the Cold War divide to live and learn together and become champions of peace in their countries.
 We remain committed to this goal today but have expanded our reach to embrace the tensions and conflicts that exist within and between societies.

 The UWC International Office, based in London acts as a point of co-ordination, or area of common ground, between the many elements which make up the UWC movement, including the International Board, the UWC Council and the International Congress.

 Each College shares the same mission, values and guiding principles but each has its own character depending on their history and location.
 Most of the colleges, like ours, enroll students only for Grades 11 and 12 (the IB Diploma).
-However, Waterford Kamhlaba (Swaziland) and Diljian (Armenia) enroll students from Grade 6 to 12, while UWC Maastricht (the Netherlands) and UWC South East Asia (Singapore) enroll students from K1 to Grade 12.
+However, some of the other schools like UWC Waterford Kamhlaba (eSwatini), UWC Maastricht (the Netherlands) and UWC South East Asia (Singapore) enroll students in lower grades as well.

 UWC alumni share a lifelong commitment to our values.
 Many see their time in our classrooms and our campuses as the beginning of a transformative UWC journey that lasts a lifetime.
 Through the new experiences and friends you build, a UWC education will help you understand your place in the world and give you the tools to work towards a more peaceful and sustainable future.

 UWC depends on the dedication and expertise of a network of volunteers to find and select many of our students

 These volunteer groups are called national committees and they operate in over 160+ countries worldwide.